Azure/azure-sdk-for-java/sdk/template/azure-template-stress/README.md

 #### Application Insights

-Application Insights agent brings rich monitoring experience including:
+Stress test template comes with OpenTelemetry and rich monitoring experience including:
 - resource utilization metrics (CPU, memory, GC, threads, etc.)
 - live metrics, performance overview, etc
 - distributed tracing and dependency calls (HTTP, Azure SDK calls)
 - exceptions and logs
 - profiling in production

-Application Insights is useful to:
+The telemetry is sent to Application Insights where it's useful to:
 - monitor and compare throughput and latency across runs
 - investigate issues and find bottlenecks

-Application Insights is available for local runs (as long as you provide `-javaagent` option and make sure connection string is configured).
+Application Insights is available for local runs (as long as you provide `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable).

-It's also possible to use Azure Monitor Profiler for Java inside the stress test ApplicationInsights resource to capture JFR profiles.
+You may choose to use [ApplicationInsights Java agent](https://learn.microsoft.com/azure/azure-monitor/app/opentelemetry-enable?tabs=java#install-the-client-library) if your test throughput (and amount of telemetry it generates) is relatively low.
+Since agent does a lot og things, it might create some noise during performance analysis and micro-optimizations.

 ### Logging

 We use [logback.xml][logback_xml] to configure the logging.
 By default, the stress test run on cluster will output `WARN` level log which you may adjust based on your needs.
-You may also control the verbosity of logs that go to Application Insights - see [Application Insights logging configuration][application-insights-logging] for more details.
+You may also control the verbosity of logs that go to Application Insights - see [OpenTelemetry logback appender][opentelemetry-logback] for more details.

 Since logs are hard to query and are extremely verbose (in case of high-scale stress tests), we're relying on metrics and workbooks for test result analysis.

 See also [Logging in Azure SDK][logging-azure-sdk].

 ### Metrics